wildfly-extras/wildfly-datasources-galleon-pack/doc/h2database/README.md

 Galleon Layers
 =========

+* `h2database-default-datasource`: Provision the `H2DatabaseDS` non xa datasource and configure it as the default one.
+Depends on `h2database-datasource` layer.
 * `h2database-datasource`: Provision the `H2DatabaseDS` non xa datasource.
 Depends on `h2database-driver` layer.
 * `h2database-driver`: Provision the `h2database` driver.
 This layer installs the JBoss Modules module `com.h2database.h2database`.